Last Update - May 12, 2025 Sunday, May 18th is Senior Day

 Studying the Gospel of John on Sunday Mornings John's gospel is written intimatley from the perspective of one who considered himself to be Jesus' best friend as you could argue no one knew Him better.
 He lived a long life following Jesus from perhaps his teens into his 90s.
 It was a long life, but sometime difficult one often being persecuted for his faith.
 He was exiled to the island of Patmos later in his life where he was given wonderful visions of heaven and future events which he wrote about in the Book of Revelations.
 He is the only apostle to die of natural causes.
 His Gospel differs from the other three in that rather than telling a story in order, he hand picks events to prove a certain point.
 The point he emphasizes is that Jesus is the Son of God.
 His close relationship with Jesus empowers his words to have extra special meaning as an insider rather than one observing from the outside.
 He actually states the purpose for writing this account near the end in chapter 20.
 "And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name."

-Studying the Book of Revelation Sunday Evenings Sunday evening is a wonderful time of digging into God's Word.
+Studying the Book of Revelation Sunday Evenings Sunday evening at is a wonderful time of digging into God's Word.
 Also, we are usually blessed with a couple of Bluegrass gospel songs from Dick and Rita on Sunday evenings.
 Come join us!

 Adult Bible Study on Wednesday Evenings